1. Are there prerequisites to the program?

 12. Does EvCC offer job placement?

-While we do not offer job placement directly, all of our program graduates who go on to pass the Career Step (CS) final exam with Honors or High Honors status (not required for EvCC program completion) are eligible for the CS Graduate Resources which provides support including extensive employer relationships, job notifications, and access to the CS Help Hotline for a year.
-In addition, graduates are invited to apply for the Coder Development Program through IOD Incorporated, a 13-week paid training program resulting in employment upon completion for those who reach specific employment thresholds.
+While we do not offer job placement directly, all of our program graduates who go on to pass the Career Step (CS) final exam with a score of 75% or higher (not required for EvCC program completion) are eligible for the CS Graduate Resources which provides support including extensive employer relationships, job notifications, and access to the CS Help Hotline for a year.

 In addition, the EvCC program does include a practicum that will give you good practice using your coding skills.
 Scoring well here is a good indicator that you are ready to take the CCA (Certified Coding Associate) exam.
 Potential employers will be more inclined to interview a new medical coder with CCA certification than one without.
 While there is a high demand for medical coders, as with any job, it may take time to find the "first" job, and obtaining certification can be useful in this process.